Overview

 A minimum grade of C- or better is required in each course and with an overall GPA in the minor of 2.0 or better.

-Students pursuing both a major and a minor (or two majors) offered by the Department of English may double-count a maximum of two English courses toward the fulfillment of their degree requirements.
-They must also have an additional major or minor in a department other than English.
+Students pursuing both a major and a minor (or two majors) offered by the Department of English and Creative Writing may double-count a maximum of two English courses toward the fulfillment of their degree requirements.
+They must also have an additional major or minor in a department other than English and Creative Writing.